Notebook of Avon Reah Smith-Ryan, 1942-1945

 a hurry too and our present guards are guards only.

-The complete removal of tools, [[boats?]] [[?]] etc makes it
+The complete removal of tools, boats vehicles etc makes it

-present here & I think they all attended British
+present here & I think they all attended.
+British

-officers can go on invitation.
+Officers can go on invitation.
 The place is nicely

 orchestra play for us - they are all professional and the

-Smokey Joe's (a band was officially recognised and
+Smokey Joe's Cabaret was officially recognised and

 managed by an officer from each of AIF, 18 Div

-Southern Area & Dutch caters for the boys needs for
+Southern Area & Dutch caters for the boy's needs for

 Changi Road - 18 Div run by a Dutchman with business

 acumen.
-When. after H Force they all came to Selarang
+When, after 'H' Force they all came to Selarang

-blg. & fill a real need I like their soup @ 1200 hts.
+blg. & fill a real need I like their soup @ 1200 hrs.

 1 Jan Red Cross are taking over Hospital extras & thus